zengzp0912/SEAME-dev-set/README.md

 | dev_man| 10 | 7.49 |
 | dev_sge | 10 | 3.93  |

+We only shared the train wav file list which you can see in LDC2015S04.
 Please contact me if you have any questions (zengzp0912@gmail.com).

 ## References